oleg-shilo/cs-script.vscode/README.md

         Console.WriteLine("Hello World!";
     }
     ```
-- All currently hardcoded settings need to be moved to the user editable settings file.
-- Integration of the CS-Script setting (loading/editing).
 - Support for non-C# CS-Script specific autocompletion and "Go to Definition".
 For example CS-Script directives:
     ```
     //css_include <script_path>